-I’ve adored this bread for the past 3 years, but always knew the assembly had room for improvement.
+The first time I made homemade cinnamon swirl bread was a few years ago.
+I’ve always loved my recipe, but I knew the assembly had room for improvement.
 As I prepared another loaf the other week, I attempted a different approach to rolling up the dough.
 Instead of shaping the dough into a thick 9-inch square, I shaped it into a thin 18×9-inch rectangle.
 Spread the cinnamon sugar on top and tightly rolled it end to end.
 This method produced more swirls in each slice.
 The loaf also rose taller as it baked.
 I couldn’t believe the BIG difference this SMALL change made and knew you’d find it interesting (and delish!!) too.

-Make your dough.
-It all begins with yeast, sugar, water, milk, butter, bread flour, and salt.
+- Prepare the Dough: The first step is to mix the bread dough.
+You need yeast, sugar, water, milk, butter, bread flour, and salt.
 The thing about homemade bread is that the ingredients are SO basic, but throw the word “yeast” in there and many feel intimidated.
-I promise promise promise it’s not difficult to throw this dough together.
+I promise it’s not difficult to throw this dough together.
 As long as you give the yeast, sugar, water, and milk a few minutes to sit before adding the other ingredients, you’re on the right track!

-Bread flour is our secret sauce.
-All-purpose flour doesn’t have enough strength to support the rise and structure of the bread.
+- Use Bread Flour: All-purpose flour doesn’t have enough strength to support the rise and structure of cinnamon swirl bread.
 Bread flour is sold right next to the all-purpose flour in the baking aisle and if you need some recipe inspiration with your leftover bread flour, try any of these recipes!

 I still can’t decide which is best: